 The Department will establish a representative, high-level group of stakeholders to serve as an Advisory Team for the duration of the project.
 This group will provide input on high-level decisions.
-The Department will also convene workgroups to seek input on potential strategies once high priority areas have been identified through a needs assessment, and potential promising/innovative practices have been implemented in other states.
+The Department will also convene workgroups to seek input on potential strategies after high priority areas have been identified through a needs assessment and to review and potential promising or innovative practices that have been implemented in other states.
 Stakeholders will also be engaged through focus groups to ensure that the voices of all sectors and regions of the state are heard.